otto-de/gitactionboard/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada: The GitactionBoard team thanks you :sparkles:.

 Once your PR is merged, your contributions will be publicly visible on the [Readme](/README.md).